Proration

 If a customer wishes to change their subscription in the middle of a payment cycle, ChargeOver can either create prorated invoices or offer a credit.

-- Find the subscription and view the subscription details
+- Find the subscription and edit the line item you want to prorate

 - If you want to give the customer a credit for the unused portion of the old plan, check the "Give credit..." checkbox